 is_on_ceiling()methods to detect what type of surface the body is in contact with.
 The default value means that all surfaces are considered walls.

-This is the minimum velocity when standing on a slope.
-This prevents a body from sliding down a slope when standing still.
+This parameter prevents a body from sliding down slopes when standing still.

-This is the maximum number of collisions before the body stops moving.
-Setting this too low may prevent movement entirely.
+This parameter is the maximum number of collisions before the body stops moving.
+Setting it too low may prevent movement entirely.

 floor_max_angle- default value: